andreastkdf/aquaspace/README.md

 * HTML-CSS-JS : Andreas KOSTAKIS
 * Graphic Design: Ioanna DIMITRIOU & Andreas KOSTAKIS

-Implemetend for desktop at a 1920x1080 resolution (not responsive, special use case) To use on fullscreen in your browser
+Implemetend for desktop at a 1920x1080 resolution (not responsive, special use case).

+Optimised for fullscreen in your browser.

 [link for DEMO](https://andreastkdf.github.io/aquaspace/)